-PRODUCT KEY FACTS

-China Post Global Funds

-China Post Global Fixed Income Fund ("Sub-Fund")

-January 2019

-Issuer: China Post & Capital Global Asset Management Limited

-- This statement provides you with key information about this product. - This statement is a part of the Explanatory Memorandum. - You should not invest in this product based on this statement alone.

-Quick facts

-Fund Manager: China Post & Capital Global Asset Management Limited

-Advisor: China Post & Capital Fund Management Co., Limited

-Trustee and Registrar: BOCI-Prudential Trustee Limited

-Ongoing charges over a year: Class A (USD): 1.00% Class I (USD): 0.65% different from the estimates and may vary from year to year.

-Class A (HKD): 1.00% Class I (HKD): 0.65% Class A (RMB): 1.00% Class I (RMB): 0.65%

-The figures are estimates only.
-It represents estimated ongoing expenses over a 12 months period chargeable to the relevant class expressed as a percentage of the estimated average net asset value of such class over the same period.
-The actual figures may be
+PRODUCT KEY FACTS China Post Global Funds China Post Global Fixed Income Fund ("Sub-Fund") April 2020 Issuer: China Post & Capital Global Asset Management Limited - This statement provides you with key information about this product. - This statement is a part of the Explanatory Memorandum. - You should not invest in this product based on this statement alone.
+Quick facts Fund Manager: China Post & Capital Global Asset Management Limited Advisor: China Post & Capital Fund Management Co., Limited Trustee and Registrar: BOCI-Prudential Trustee Limited Custodian Bank of China (Hong Kong) Limited Ongoing charges over a year\: Class A (USD): 1.00% Class I (USD): 0.65% Class A (HKD): 1.00% Class I (HKD): 0.65% Class A (RMB): 1.00% Class I (RMB): 0.65% \The figures are based on expenses for the year ended 2019.
+They represent ongoing expenses over a 12 months period chargeable to the relevant class expressed as a percentage of the average net asset value of such class over the same period.
+The figures may vary from year to year.

 Dealing Frequency: Daily

 Financial year end: 31 December

 Base Currency: HKD

 Distribution frequency: The Sub-Fund does not intend to make distributions at this stage.

 Minimum investment: Initial subscription: